ktyldev/orbital-state-vectors/orbitsgl.md

 Orbits are drawn from polylines.
 Lines are one pixel thick, regardless of their distance to the camera.

-## Circles
+### Circles

 The focus of the orbit and the satellite are circles.
 The circles may be a fixed width.

 ## Orbit

-I can view an elliptical orbit in 3D space.
+I can view an orbit in 3D space.
 The orbit is one pixel thick.
+The orbit may by elliptical, hyberbolic or parabolic.

 ## Satellite